colleen-davies/CourseraDataProject/CodeBook.md

 final two data sets.
 They are

 1.  *Merge Data Sets*: merges training and testing data sets;
-2.  *Extract Measurements*: extracts only mean() and std() measurements;
+2.  *Extract Measurements*: extracts only `mean()` and `std()` measurements;
 3.  *Name Activities*: descriptively names activities;
 4.  *Label Data Set*: descriptive labels the variables;
 5.  *Create Independent Tidy Data Set*: creates a tidy data set with the average of the variables within a subject and activity pair.

-A more exhaustive description of how these steps were completed is in “README.md”.
+A more explicit description of how these steps were completed is in “README.md”.

 This section is split into two subsections.
 The first is for the data set produced in steps 1-4 above \[titled “Measurement data set”\].
 The second is for the tidy data set produced by steps 5 \[titled “Independent tidy data set”\].
 For both data sets, the first two variables are “subject” (the study participant number) and “activity” (the physical activity measured) respectively.
 All other variables are